All blog posts

 The issue is that the data and ‘insights’ that these tools provide you with isn’t actionable.

-So rest assured, I’m thrilled to report that I’ve finally found a tool that passes the ‘so what?’ test with flying colours — Segments by Tresl.
+So rest assured, I’m thrilled to report that I’ve finally found a tool that passes the ‘so what?’ test with flying colours — Segments Analytics by Tresl.

-Segments is built by two former LinkedIn data scientists with the goal of making data science accessible to everyone in ecommerce, no matter your budget.
+Segments Analytics is built by two former LinkedIn data scientists with the goal of making data science accessible to everyone in ecommerce, no matter your budget.

 And what’s more, their software is designed to be actionable.